saimgulay/TouchDesigner-Kalman-FilterCHOP/README.md

 - With some care: speed/slope control, multi-pass refinement, and per-sample filtering

 All of that is now implemented inside `kalmanfilter1`, with a compact parameter UI and an internal state machine that handles reset, reconfiguration, and overflow-safe history tracking.

+The n-dimensional Kalman filter is a recursive Bayesian estimator widely used for state estimation in linear dynamical systems with Gaussian noise.
+Its standard formulation assumes a process model of the form:

+  **xₖ = A xₖ₋₁ + w, w ~ 𝒩(0, Q)**
+  **zₖ = H xₖ + v, v ~ 𝒩(0, R)**

+where **xₖ** is the hidden state at time *k*, **zₖ** is the observed measurement, **A** is the state transition matrix, **H** is the observation matrix, and **Q**, **R** are the process and observation noise covariances, respectively.
+This formulation was first introduced by Rudolf E. Kalman in his seminal paper *“A New Approach to Linear Filtering and Prediction Problems”* ([Kalman, 1960](https://doi.org/10.1115/1.3662552)), and has since become a foundational tool in control theory, navigation, signal processing, and robotics.

+In practical applications, numerical instability can arise during matrix inversion (especially in the covariance update step).
+To address this, various robust Kalman filtering approaches have been proposed, such as those discussed by Cipra & Romera (1991) in *“Robust Kalman Filter and its Application in Time Series Analysis”*, where inversion fallback strategies and robustified updates are presented for handling ill-conditioned or uncertain models.

 ---